alexqfredrickson/notes/aws/aws.md

 ### Cloud9

-AWS Cloud9 is a deprecated in-browser IDE.
+Cloud9 is a deprecated in-browser IDE.

 ### CloudShell

-AWS CloudShell is a browser-based shell that allows you to run AWS CLI scripts.
+CloudShell is a browser-based shell that allows you to run AWS CLI scripts.

 ### EMR (Elastic Map Reduce)